 Sexual Health Clinic

-Private Sexual Health Screening & STD Testing
+Private STD Screening & STI Testing

 Gynaecology Clinic is a leading reputed private sexual health clinic in Harley Street, London.
 We have a team of gynaecologists who will run the necessary tests and treatments for all kinds of sexually transmitted infections (STIs).
 We also give valuable advice on – pregnancy, emergency contraception, physical relationships and birth control for your improved sexual health and overall well being.
 You can be assured of getting discreet sexual health service from our professionals in confidence at our sexual health practice.